Approximation of the spectral fractional powers of the Laplace-Beltrami Operator: Introduction

 In Section~\ref{s:prelim}, we introduce preliminary notations and justify the integral representation \eqref{e:frac-int}.
 In Section~\ref{s:simulation}, we describe the proposed algorithms and present numerical simulations indicating that the expected rate of convergence of the resulting approximations matches the Euclidean case \cite{BP13, BP15} when using the signed distance function or generic lifts.
-These convergence rates are investigated in Section~\ref{s:analysis}, where it is shown that the method delivers (up to a logarithmic term) error estimate of order $O(e^{-c/k}) + O(h^{\min(2,\delta+s)})$ in $L^2$ whenever the data $\widetilde f$ as fractional regularity in $L^2$ of order $2\delta$ and of order $O(e^{-c/k}) + O(h^{\min(2,\delta+s)-1})$ in $H^1$ under the additional restriction $\delta+s>\frac 1 2$.
+Following \cite{bolin2020numerical}, we also illustrate how the proposed algorithms can be used for efficient approximation of Gaussian random fields on surfaces.
+The convergence rates obtained in Section~\ref{s:simulation} are investigated in Section~\ref{s:analysis}, where it is shown that the method delivers (up to a logarithmic term) error estimate of order $O(e^{-c/k}) + O(h^{\min(2,\delta+s)})$ in $L^2$ whenever the data $\widetilde f$ as fractional regularity in $L^2$ of order $2\delta$ and of order $O(e^{-c/k}) + O(h^{\min(2,\delta+s)-1})$ in $H^1$ under the additional restriction $\delta+s>\frac 1 2$.
 The main results are Theorem~\ref{t:rate} (space discretization) and Corollary~\ref{c:rate} (total error).

 In what follows, we write $a \lesssim b$ to mean $a \leq C b$, with a constant $C$ that does not depend on $a$, $b$, or the discretization parameters.
 Finally, $a \sim b$ indicates $a\lesssim b$ and $b\lesssim a$.
 We also denote $\|F\|_{X\to Y}$ the induced norm of the linear functional $F$ mapping from $X$ to $Y$.
 We reserve the $\widetilde .$ notation for quantities defined on $\gamma$ and discrete functions in space are denoted with capitals.